ashwin6-dev/lang-lens/README.md

 # lang-lens
-Tool for exploring and explaining text embeddings
+Tool for exploring and inspecting the meaning of text embeddings